-Born at Hamden, Connecticut, USA in 1834, the son of Guy Barber.
-He received little in the way of formal education and at the age of fourteen he left home on a year’s voyage around Cape Horn to California.
+Born at Hamden, Connecticut in 1834, son of Guy Barber, he received little in the way of formal education and at the age of fourteen he left home on a year’s voyage around Cape Horn to California.
 By 1854 he had moved to St. Paul, Minnesota where he found employment with the Minnesota Democrat newspaper.
 In 1856 Barber’s cousin, George Brott, came west and together they formed the Breckenridge Land Company.
-In 1859 Brott purchased the dry goods firm of W. G. Fonseca and S. Fullerton of St. Paul and in February 1860, he appointed Barber as his agent to open a retail store in the Red River Settlement.
+In 1859 Brott purchased the dry goods firm of William Gomez Fonseca and S. Fullerton of St. Paul and in February 1860, he appointed Barber as his agent to open a retail store in the Red River Settlement.

 Pioneers and Early Citizens of Manitoba, Winnipeg: Manitoba Library Association, 1971.